AngeloG-2/Analysis-of-Airport-Delays/README.md

 -------------------------
 Given the size large size of the dataset (5.82 million rows) and the hardware limitations of my laptop, I chose to use csv module of python to read the data.

-It turns that python's csvreader reads files increadibly fast and is memory efficient.
-Howwver, csv reader requires more coding unlike pandas.
+It turns that python's csvreader reads files incredibly fast and is memory efficient.
+However, csv reader requires more coding, unlike pandas.

-When utilizing pandas for larger datasets, my memory ran out and it took 50 seconds to 70 seconds to read the file.
-While the implmentation with csv reader read the file, calculated summary statistics, and plotted histogram in 10 - 15 seconds max.
+When utilizing pandas for larger datasets, my memory ran out, and it took 50 seconds to 70 seconds to read the file.
+While the implementation with csv reader read the file, calculated summary statistics, and plotted histogram in 10 - 15 seconds max.

-pandas is an incredibly powerful library that provides convinient functionality when working with data; howver, my laptop is too slow to utilize the library with large datasets.
+pandas is an incredibly powerful library that provides convenient functionality when working with data; however, my laptop is too slow to utilize the library with large datasets.

 The Results
 --------------------------